cudeso/tools/cocktailparty/README.md

 # Serve a Cocktail

-The `serve-a-cocktail.py` script is a Python client for Cocktailparty.
+The `serve-a-cocktail.py` script is a Python client for CocktailParty.
 Its main features:

 - **WebSocket subscription**: Connects to the WebSocket API to receive real-time data streams about newly registered certificates and domains.
 - **Custom filtering**: Filters incoming certificate and domain events based on user-defined highlight patterns.
 - **Notification integration**: Sends filtered results as notifications to a Mattermost channel.
 - **Logging**: Writes events and notifications to a local log file.
-- **Extensible feeds**: Easily switch between Cocktailparty feeds.
+- **Extensible feeds**: Easily switch between CocktailParty feeds.

 ## Configuration